reversinglabs/reversinglabs-sdk-py3/README.md

 - `download_yara_matches`
   - Download all YARA matches from the defined timestamp to the current moment.

-- `file_analysis_propagate_classification`
+- `email_file_reputation`
-  - This method performs network reputation analysis on every URL IoC found in the 'computer_vision_analysis' section of the file analysis report.
+  - This method accepts a hash string of an email file.
+  - If the email file has graphical attachments, the reputation of those attachments will be taken into account when returning the reputation verdict here.
-  - If any of the found IoCs are classified as malicious or suspicious, the method propagates the classification to the parent sample in the file analysis report.
-If at least one IoC is malicious the propagated classification will be malicious.
+  - If at least one attachment is classified as malicious, the returned verdict will be "MALICIOUS".
-  - The propagation can be found in the 'propagated_classification' section of the file analysis report.
-If there were no IoCs in the 'computer_vision_analysis' section or if all IoCs were benign, there will be no propagation.
+  - If there are no malicious attachments but there are suspicious ones, the returned verdict will be "SUSPICIOUS".

 #### Class:
 ```python